Selective LoRA for Visual Tokens and Attention Heads: Method

 Thus, $\|\nabla_{\theta}\ell\|_{F}^{2}$ can be used as a measure of the sensitivity of the loss to parameters $\theta$.

-\paragraph{Head Importance.} To measure the importance of each head, we adopt a setup analogous to the Image-LoRA factorization described in \S\ref{sec:method-ours}.
+\paragraph{Head Importance.} To measure the importance of each head, we adopt a rank-1 visual-token-only probe analogous to the Image-LoRA factorization described in \S\ref{sec:method-ours}.
 Following standard practice, we initialize $A$ with Gaussian noise and set $B^{(h)}$ to zeros, with $\gamma=1$ and LoRA rank $r=1$ for efficiency.
 The importance of head $h$ is then defined as

 which we refer to as the \emph{influence score}.
+We accumulate this score over the probe set $\mathcal{D}$ to obtain one importance value per head.
 Since $A$ is shared and frozen while $B^{(h)}$ is head-specific and trainable, the gradient magnitude on $B^{(h)}$ directly reflects how influential that head is.

 \paragraph{Head Diversity.} Besides importance, we consider a diversity factor, which we found beneficial in our experiments: